 Over two-fifths of trips by children are made by walking, wheeling and scooting.
 Cycling is also popular, with 14% of trips made by cycle.
-Children have the highest modal share of any age group for active travel.
-Mode share for all trips made by children in the last week
+Children have the highest modal share of any age group for active travel."

 Most children walk, wheel or use a scooter everyday Almost two-thirds (62%) of children walk, wheel or scoot five or more days a week.
 At the same time 54% of children are driven five or more days a week, showing their dependency on adults for transport.
 Children who travelled by the following modes five or more times in the last week